 Symmetrical biraphid - Unlike most species of Frustulia, F. asiatica has longitudinal ribs that are incomplete at the valve center.
-The valves are linear-lanceolate and not at all rhomboid.
-The valves are linear-lanceolate rather than rhomboid.
-The external raphe ends are forked, forming a small Y shape.
+The valves are linear-lanceolate and not at all rhomboid like other Frustulia taxa, but linear-lanceolate in shape.
 The central area is oval.
-Small, irregular poroids are present between the raphe and striae.

 Symmetrical biraphid - The longitudinal ribs of F. capitata are complete only on the side of the valve, the same side to which the proximal raphe ends are deflected.
 The valves are linear-lanceolate with capitate to subcapitate apices.
 The external proximal raphe ends are unilaterally deflected.

 Navicula rhomboides var. crassinervia

 Symmetrical biraphid - The valves of F. crassinervia are rhomboid in shape, with undulate margins and moderately protracted apices.
 The porte-crayon is small.
 At the valve center, the longitudinal ribs are constricted, but only slightly.

 Symmetrical biraphid - Unlike other species of Frustulia, F. creuzburgensis lacks internal longitudinal ribs.
 The external proximal raphe ends are unilaterally deflected, while the distal raphe ends are straight.
 The distal raphe ends terminate in a transverse depression that contains poroids.
 The helictoglossae are prominent in LM.